espressomd/espresso/doc/sphinx/io.rst

     - ``write_ordered``: if particles should be written ordered according to their id (implies serial write).

 In simulations with varying numbers of particles (MC or reactions), the size of the dataset will be adapted if the maximum number of particles increases but will not be decreased.
 Instead a negative fill value will be written to the trajectory for the id.
-If you have a parallel simulation please keep in mind that the sequence of particles in general changes from timestep to timestep.
+If you have a parallel simulation, please keep in mind that the sequence of particles in general changes from timestep to timestep.
 Therefore you have to always use the dataset for the ids to track which position/velocity/force/type/mass entry belongs to which particle.
-To write data to the hdf5 file, simply call the H5md objects :meth:`espressomd.io.writer.h5md.H5md.write` method without any arguments.
+To write data to the hdf5 file, simply call the H5md object :meth:`~espressomd.io.writer.h5md.H5md.write` method without any arguments.

 .. code:: python

     h5.write()

-After the last write call, you have to call the ``close()`` method to remove the backup file and to close the datasets etc.
+After the last write call, you have to call the :meth:`~espressomd.io.writer.h5md.H5md.close` method to remove the backup file, close the datasets, etc.

 H5MD files can be read and modified with the python module h5py (for documentation see `h5py <https://docs.h5py.org/en/stable/>`_).
-For example all positions stored in the file called "h5mdfile.h5" can be read using
+For example, all positions stored in the file called "h5mdfile.h5" can be read using:

 .. code:: python